U.S. appeals court sidesteps major Obamacare ruling

-WASHINGTON (Reuters) - A U.S. appeals court ruled on Wednesday that a component of the Obamacare law is unconstitutional, but stopped short of declaring that the rest of the landmark 2010 healthcare statute must also be struck down.
+WASHINGTON (Reuters) - A U.S. appeals court ruled on Wednesday that a component of the Obamacare law is unconstitutional, but dodged a major ruling by stopping short of declaring that the rest of the landmark 2010 healthcare statute must also be struck down.

 The New Orleans-based 5th U.S. Circuit Court of Appeals ruled on a 2-1 vote that the law’s individual mandate that directed Americans to obtain health insurance - a provision already gutted by Republican-backed legislation passed in Congress - was unlawful.

 The court, however, avoided answering the key question of whether the rest of the law can remain in place or must be struck down, instead sending the case back to a district court judge for further analysis.
-That means the fate of the signature domestic achievement of Democratic President Barack Obama remains in limbo.
+That means the fate of the signature domestic achievement of Democratic former President Barack Obama remains in limbo.

-Writing for the majority, Judge Jennifer Walker Elrod said that “additional analysis” of other provisions of the law is required before the courts can determine if the entire law must be struck down.
+Writing for the majority, Judge Jennifer Walker Elrod said that Texas-based U.S. District Court Judge Reed O’Connor must “employ a finer-toothed comb” to determine if the entire law must be struck down.

 The dissenting judge, Carolyn Dineen King, said she would have found that the challengers had no legal standing to bring the lawsuit.
 She also said the rest of the law could be upheld even if the individual mandate was unconstitutional.